riboseinc/jekyll-theme-open-project/README.md

   Should look OK in dimensions of 30x30px, and fit inside a square.
   Should be in SVG format (see also the SVG guidelines section).

-  Drop your site-wide symbol in <site root>/assets/symbol.svg.
+  - Drop your site-wide symbol in <site root>/assets/symbol.svg.

+  - Drop PNG renders of the symbol as favicon.png and favicon-192x192.png under <site root>/assets/; use transparent background.

 - **Site name** displayed to the right of the symbol.
   Limit the name to 1-3 words.